SmiteshP/nvim-navic/README.md

 >NOTE: You can set `vim.g.navic_silence = true` to supress error messages thrown by nvim-navic.
 However this is not recommended as the error messages indicate that there is problem in your setup.
 That is, you are attaching nvim-navic to servers that don't support documentSymbol or are attaching navic to multiple servers for a single buffer.

 >NOTE: You can set `vim.b.navic_lazy_update_context = true` for specific buffers, where you want the the updates to not occur on every `CursorMoved` event.
 It should help if you are facing performance issues in large files.
 Read the docs for example usage of this variable.
-Alternatively, you can pass `lazy_update_context=true` to the `setup` function to turn off updates on the "CursorMoved" event completely.
+Alternatively, you can pass `lazy_update_context=true` to the `setup` function to turn off updates on the `CursorMoved` event completely.

 ## 🪄 Customise